-Acupuncture and Herbs Successfully Treat Prostate Enlargement
+Acupuncture and Chinese Herbs Treat Prostate Enlargement

 Research from China has found that a combination of acupuncture and moxibustion can effectively reduce symptoms of enlargement among prostate patients.
+This along with Chinese herbs successfully slowed prostate enlargement.

 The researchers tested 128 patients with prostate enlargement for three months.
 They divided the patients into two groups and gave one group acupuncture and moxibustion.
 The other group was given a traditional Chinese herbal medication for prostate enlargement called Qianliekang.